CT126/The-Mullac-website/README.md

 # The-Mullac-website
-This is a a website about me and there might some random memes on it.
+This is a a website about me (League of Legends) and there might some random memes on it.